-Assessment involves the gathering and analysis of information about student performance and is designed to inform practice.
-It identifies what students know, understand, can do and feel at different stages in the learning process.
+Assessment involves the gathering and analysis of information about student performance and is designed to inform and evaluate student growth.
+It identifies what students know, understand, can do, and feel at different stages in the learning process.
 Students and teachers should be actively engaged in assessing the students' progress as part of the development of their wider critical thinking and self-evaluation skills.